-The lifecycle curve below shows how BUILDER predicts the Condition Index (CI) and Remaining Service Life (RSL).
+The lifecycle curve here shows how BUILDER predicts the Condition Index (CI) and Remaining Service Life (RSL).
 Each item in a building (e.g., every furnace, carpet, door, etc.) has its own lifecycle.
 As these items age, their Condition Index tracks downward along the curve.
 Automatically updated every day, the CI is always current.
-BUILDER also automatically adjusts the curve each time there in an inspection.
+BUILDER also automatically adjusts the curve each time there is an inspection.

 - Open data architecture for custom reports and on-demand inventory exports.